egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 * iii.
 How would you do dropouts in an RNN?

-WE can apply dropouts to input and output layer of RNN.
+We can apply dropouts to input and output layer of RNN.
 However applying dropout to a hidden state is a bit tricky.
-Lets look at mathematically:
+Let's look at mathematically:

 ![DropoutRNN](Images/DropoutRNN.png)